Parachromis managuensis

 Parachromis managuensis is a large species of cichlid native to freshwater habitats in Central America, where it is found from Honduras to Costa Rica.
 The binomial name refers to Lake Managua in Nicaragua, from which the holotype was obtained.
 It is a food fish and is also found in the aquarium trade where it is variously known as the jaguar cichlid, managuense cichlid, managua cichlid, guapote tigre, Aztec cichlid, spotted guapote and jaguar guapote.
-In Costa Rica it is known as the guapote tigre.
+In Costa Rica, it is known as the guapote tigre.

 Description

 P. managuensis is a robust fish with a silvery or golden-green to purple colour, with a darker moss green shade at the dorsum.
 The sides show a purple iridescence and the belly is whitish or yellowish.
 A series of several large black dots then run horizontally along the lateral line area.
-The fins are often a dark to black colouration, especially when in spawning colouration.
+The fins are often a dark to black coloration, especially when in spawning coloration.
 The most distinguished feature is a black stripe than run from the eye to the opercular margin.
 Males grow to a total length of 65 cm and females to 40 cm.
 The female also lacks the elongated extensions to the dorsal fins.